aau-claaudia/ailab-docs/docs/additional-guides/terminal-basics.md

-The following commands provide a solid foundation for navigating and working within a Linux terminal environment, particularly in the context of AI Lab.
+The following commands provide a solid foundation for navigating and working within a Linux terminal environment, particularly in the context of AI-LAB.
 Familiarize yourself with these commands to enhance your productivity and efficiency when using the platform.
 You can also look at this basic course to the shell at: [https://linuxjourney.com/lesson/the-shell](https://linuxjourney.com/lesson/the-shell).

 ### Navigation Commands:
 - `pwd`: Displays the current directory path.